Submitty/submitty.github.io/_docs/sysadmin/configuration/student_photos.md

     The total file size per upload should not exceed 200MB or 204800KB.

-  * After hitting submit, if the page does not automatically refresh after a couple seconds, please refresh the page.
+  * After pressing submit, if the page does not automatically refresh after a couple seconds, please refresh the page.